MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-low-privilege-monitoring.md

   You should execute the following provisioning steps on the agent machine or the database only if you want to allow the System Center Operations Manager console operator to take remedial actions on that target.

-  - If the task is related to starting or stopping an NT service (such as DB Engine Service, SQL Server Agent service, SQL Full Text Search Service, ntegration Services), on the agent machine, grant the **SQLTaskAction** user the permission to start or stop an NT service This involves setting a service security descriptor.
+  - If the task is related to starting or stopping an NT service (such as DB Engine Service, SQL Server Agent service, SQL Full Text Search Service, integration Services), on the agent machine, grant the **SQLTaskAction** user the permission to start or stop an NT service This involves setting a service security descriptor.
 For more information, see [Sc sdset](http://go.microsoft.com/fwlink/?LinkId=193876).

     Read the existing privileges for a given service (using **sc sdshow**) and grant additional privileges to the **SQLTaskAction** user.